LujiAnna/readable-code/README.md

 - Change file name to main functionality (order)
 - Avoid usage of mixed _, small, capital letter at same time.
 As `_` is mostly used with PHP functions, avoid it in naming your functions
 - Identify what all functions do, and change their names to their main tasks
+- Every function should aim to focus on one thing
+- Return early where you can

 ### Variables

 - Identify variables, variable names, parameters and arguments
-- change variable names to clearly written ones
+- Write clear variable and function names (be explicit!)
 - Naming: fix typos, use Caps Locks where needed eg in people's names, address names
+- Avoid useless variables

 ### [Basic Code Standards](https://www.php-fig.org/psr/psr-1/)